-In many ways, the state of Oregon is at a crossroads: amid the unprecedented and traumatic crises of COVID-19, wildfires, and white supremacy, our state can choose between the status quo or a bold path forward towards a healthy and livable future.
+In many ways, the state of Oregon has been at a crossroads: amid the unprecedented and traumatic crises of COVID-19, wildfires, and white supremacy, our state has been faced with choices between the status quo or a bold path forward towards a healthy and livable future.
 We cannot afford to go “back to normal” when “normal” wasn’t working for far too many people.
 Instead, our lawmakers have the opportunity to lay a foundation for a world where everyone is treated fairly, lives in a healthy home, and has a bright future.

-Oregon PSR is hard at work under challenging circumstances to push for a bold state legislative agenda in 2021.
-We are excited to be focusing on the emerging Oregon Clean Energy Opportunity campaign to advance environmental justice, chart a course towards 100% clean electricity, and provide energy relief for families who need it most.
-We are working to address the public health crisis of mass incarceration, stop ill-advised nuclear power exemption bills, and advance progress on gun violence prevention, police accountability, and racial justice.
+Under challenging circumstances, Oregon PSR united with our partners to push for a bold state legislative agenda in 2021.
+We celebrated the clean-sweep victory of the Oregon Clean Energy Opportunity campaign to advance environmental justice, chart a course towards 100% clean electricity, and provide energy relief for families who need it most.
+We also made some progress on addressing the public health crisis of mass incarceration, halted three ill-advised nuclear power exemption bills, and advanced progress on gun violence prevention, police accountability, and racial justice.

 House Bill 2337 - Declaring Racism as a Public Health Crisis